At a glance: Democratic presidential primary results and state delegate counts

 Delegate count: 68

-Biden is projected to win Missouri and secure at least 13 delegates, according to Edison Research.
-Sanders will win at least five delegates.
+Biden was projected to win Missouri and secure at least 23 delegates.
+Sanders will win at least 10 delegates.

 While neither campaign made a major investment in Missouri, Biden’s support from black voters helped propel him to victory in the state.
-Sanders lost Missouri by a tiny margin to eventual nominee Hillary Clinton in the 2016 Democratic primary.
+Sanders lost Missouri by a tiny margin to Clinton in 2016.

 Delegate count: 36

-Biden is projected to win Mississippi and secure at least eight delegates.
+Biden won Mississippi and will secure at least 28 delegates.

 Biden was the clear favorite in Mississippi, given his strength among black voters and his dominant performance last week in neighboring Alabama.
 In 2016, more than two-thirds of Democratic primary voters in Mississippi were black.